lofcz/OpenAI-API-dotnet/README.md

 # C#/.NET SDK for accessing the OpenAI GPT-3 API, ChatGPT, and DALL-E 2

+## This library is deprecated, please migrate to https://github.com/lofcz/OpenAiNg, there are only minimal breaking changes.

+Old readme:

 A simple C# .NET wrapper library to use with OpenAI's GPT-3 API.
 More context [on my blog](https://rogerpincombe.com/openai-dotnet-api).
 This is an unofficial wrapper library around the OpenAI API.
 I am not affiliated with OpenAI and this library is not endorsed or supported by them.

 ## Quick Example